 The Breville passed the leak test with flying colors, largely in part to the rubber gasket on the lid.
 It took about five and a quarter cups of water to fill the bowl up to the marked maximum fill line, and no water escaped.

 Regaining the top spot, the Breville earned an 8 out of 10 for its outstanding shredding performance, narrowly beating out the Braun and the Cuisinart Elemental.
 We compared how much shredding variation each machine had, and their performance at shredding cheese, potatoes, and carrots to create the scores.
-Even though the Breville faltered a little bit at shredding cheese, it did a good enough job at shredding carrots and potatoes, and had and adjustable shredding disc to net the top spot, as shown below.
+Even though the Breville faltered a little bit at shredding cheese, it did a good enough job at shredding carrots and potatoes, and had and adjustable shredding disc to net the top spot.

 The Breville has both a fine and a medium setting on its shredding disc.
 This model was very efficient at shredding cheese, leaving almost none stuck between the lid and the shredding disc.
 However, only about 50% of the cheese was shredded, the rest was more crumbled.
 A 2lb block of cheese did fit in the feeding tube without trimming.